MaximusXI/QdpDataProcessor/README.md

 # QdpDataProcessor
 ## Overview
-This project project focuses on developing a secure, scalable, and efficient serverless architecture for user authentication and real-time message passing chatbot type Support using AWS and GCP services.
+This project focuses on developing a secure, scalable, and efficient serverless architecture for user authentication and real-time message passing chatbot type support using AWS and GCP services.
+It is based on architecture built using multi-cloud integration of AWS and GCP serverless solutions.
+The React.js is used as Frontend to provide the sealess user interaction.

+## The outcome of this project are:-
+- a strong learning on how to setup the complete authentication flow using cloud provider without managing any infrastructure usign just managed services
+- setting up a synchonous ticketing system for user support that is fully scalable with the serverless offering, distributed between AWS and GCP cloud.

 ## 🛠️ Modules
 ### 1. User Management & Authentication